mxclarke/repo-red/MasterDetailView/README.md

 - add your Querydsl dependencies
-- add a plugin to the POM's _build_ section with instructions to generate the metamodel classes to target/generated-sources/apt (don't commit these generated files, but since you've already got the target directory in your .gitignore file, that shouldn't happen)
+- add a plugin to the POM's _build_ section with instructions to generate the metamodel classes to target/generated-sources/apt (don't commit these generated files, and as you can see this project already has the target directory in its .gitignore file)
-- add another build plugin, build-helper-maven-plugin, to tell Maven that there's another source directory in the mix, so that those classes will be compiled
+- add another build plugin, _build-helper-maven-plugin_, to tell Maven that there's another source directory in the mix, so that those classes will be compiled

 And that should be enough. . . .

 But wait -- there's more!
 Naturally, there's a problem in m2e.
 See the comments in this project's POM for what to do next.
 If you're using IntellJ, with any luck you won't have to do that for your own projects.
-Happily, you don't have to do any of that in this project because the POM has already been doctored accordingly.
+In this project, the POM has already been doctored.

-If your metadata classes disappear on you again for no apparent reason (e.g. this happened at one stage while I was happily and innocently typing in code, despite the fact that I'm pretty sure I had switched off automatic Maven builds):
+If your metadata classes disappear on you again for no apparent reason (e.g. this happened at one stage while I was innocently typing in code, despite the fact that I'm pretty sure I had switched off automatic Maven builds):

 - comment out anything that doesn't compile